Discover more from Weekend Wisdom - Dan Isaacman

 Time is a precious and limited resource, and you know what happens when your time is up.

-Life is better when you can manage your priorities and create productively, even though it may seem rigid and counterintuitive.
+Life is better when you can manage your priorities, even though it may seem rigid and counterintuitive.

 You can take control over your time, using some basic strategies and technologies.

-If you want to be more productive, you must practice a state of deep work, free from distractions.
+If you want to be more productive, you must practice a state of deep work and focus, free from distractions.

 It is also essential to schedule time to rest and reflect.

-Remember that the only time you can truly control is now, so seize the moment if you so choose.
+Remember that the only time you can truly control is now.